Linaro/lava/doc/v2/writing-tests.rst

           raise a network interface manually as a `run` step and install or build the components directly then.

-When an external PPA or package repository (specific to debian based distros) is required for installation of packages, it can be added in the `install` section as follows:
+When an external PPA or package repository (specific to debian based distributions) is required for installation of packages, it can be added in the `install` section as follows: